-Keep Calm and COVID On Is a Bad Strategy
+The U.K.’s Coronavirus 'Herd Immunity' Debacle

 Even if the virus surges back once social restrictions are lifted or winter descends, “let’s buy time,” Sridhar says.
 “We can use that time to get personal protective equipment in, to get beds ready, to get trainees trained properly.
 In the United States, there’s a vaccine trial.
 There are trials of antivirals in China.
 We shouldn’t give up hope.”

 Much of this controversy stems from a lack of transparency: The models and data that have influenced the government’s strategy haven’t been published.
 And yes, these are trying and busy times, but throughout the pandemic, researchers have generally been quick to share their findings on preprint servers, allowing their peers to assess and check their work.
 “If your models are not ready for public scrutiny, they shouldn’t be the basis of public policy,” Sridhar says.
 She and her colleagues wrote a letter calling on the government to share the evidence behind its decisions.
-Two other letters have also been issued, one from the the British Society for Immunology and another from more than 400 scientists.
+Two other letters have also been issued, one from the British Society for Immunology and another from more than 400 scientists.
 The models will reportedly be released within the coming days, although no firm time frame has been disclosed.

 In a similar letter, more than 500 behavioral scientists called on the government to disclose the evidence behind its contention that the public will experience “behavioral fatigue” if restrictions are put in place too early.
 This concept reportedly comes from the Behavioural Insights Team, or “Nudge Unit”—a company that uses psychological science to advise the government on policy matters.
 But how reliable is that science?
 In the past decade, it has become clear that many psychology studies produce results that cannot be reproduced (the replication crisis), or that are irrelevant in all but a narrow set of circumstances (the generalizability crisis).